Estimated reading time: 5 minutes

 Want to save this post for later?
 Click Here to Pin It on Pinterest!

 Although precious metals are a great thing to have as a part of your portfolio, they might not be ideal in a survival scenario.
 If the SHTF, most people are going to be more interested in things they can use than gold and silver.

 On the other hand, many people believe in the intrinsic value of precious metals.
 So in a survival situation, precious metals could emerge as a popular form of currency.

 This is why I recommend getting some metal, but don’t put all your eggs in one basket.
-It’s probably best to buy silver as even small pieces of gold are too valuable to trade for any items you would want from your neighbors.
-Try a site like apmex.com where you can buy a roll of 20 silver American Eagles.
+It’s probably best to buy silver instead of gold because even small pieces of gold are too valuable to trade for any items you would want from your neighbors.
+Try a site like apmex.com where you can buy a roll of 20 American Silver Eagles.

 Alcohol and Tobacco

 Again, don’t put all your eggs in one basket.
-In survival situations, nicotine addicts are going to become desperate and will trade useful items so they can smoke.
+In survival situations, nicotine addicts are going to become desperate and some of them will trade useful items just so they can smoke.
 And if times are tough, a lot of people will crave spirits so they can temporarily escape the reality of their situation.

 The point of this article is that in most survival situations, people are going to want things they can use.
 If you want to store up items you can trade, they need to be useful and have a great space-to-value ratio.